 We are held back by routine in the shadows of settlement that is not inherent but learned.
 Many grow up with lush, expansive trees with low-hanging branches that they can easily swing between in making their way to the top, so maybe they can afford more wasted time.
 You may not have those reachable branches or even any trees at all.
 Whatever the reasons, it may appear easier for some than it is for you, but dwelling on that does no good.
 It doesn't mean you cannot plant the seeds and make your own path.
 You're just a little behind!
 I'm behind,too...
 I grew up in the sleepy suburbs where, aside from watching too much TV, trees are all but banned from textbooks and the inspiration of nature was most closely represented by the local ditch, which was like the Great Valley in The Land Before Time.
 Squirrels still distract me as something novel.

 Anyway, maybe you are left with the gnawing frustration that wherever you go, you don't belong.
-Everyone is asking obvious questions, using meetings to waste time in a false sense of accomplishment, and generally not recognizing common sense.
-Maybe you ARE the smartest person in the room and maybe you DON'T belong.
+There may be a lot of obvious questions and meetings to waste time in a false sense of accomplishment, and probably plenty of people not treating respect for humans as more important than their ego.

-You are cut out for more and, if you don't pursue it, you will be stuck, stunted in that room; a tree whose branches cannot grow outward and upward so they warp to the shape of confinement.
+You deserve to make the most out of your daily life and, if you don't pursue it, you will be stuck, stunted in that room; a tree whose branches cannot grow outward and upward so they warp to the shape of confinement.
 It can shape you into something else entirely.
 Eventually a picture of your gnarly entanglement of branches would be posted to Reddit and turned into a sad meme and only then would you realize you need to break from that routine that is so viciously consuming your livelihood as though the universe feeds on the misplaced ambitions of "some day" thinkers; the people who let any comfort get in their way of moving upwards and breaking through the roof - binging on Netflix, day-drinking under the guise of brunch, clicking every single link on Buzzfeed and feeling like these habits are a good use of time.
-This is the Stockholm Syndrome of the potential doers who are captured in comfort and it is phenomenally epidemic.
+This is the Stockholm Syndrome of the potential doers who are captured in discouragement or comfort and it is phenomenally epidemic.

 For all my entrepreneurial characteristics, I believe I lack the imaginative visions that really take a man (or woman, rather) to new heights.
 What use is singing in the employee-happiness-minded startup community?
 What will my penchant for getting high on achievement through exercise or home improvement do for a business?
 I am working 50 hour weeks with little hope of upward mobility and, wherever I go, I'm left with that clouding frustration... what can I do?